Skip to content

 How to give photo credits on Instagram

 Here are a couple other examples specific to the wedding industry of how to credit photos on Instagram.
-If you aren’t in the wedding industry, you may still run into similar scenarios when working with different vendors or partners.
+If you aren’t in the wedding industry, you may still run into similar scenarios when working with different vendors, partners, or content creators.

 No one will ever get mad at you for giving them some Instagram-credit love, but they will be pretty disappointed if you leave them off!
-In most cases where you need to give Instagram photo credits, it’s easier than you think.
+In most cases where you need to give Instagram photo credits, it’s easier than you think and helps you avoid any copyright issues.
 You’re likely already working with the vendors or partners involved.
 If not, you can also ask your client for their names and account handles.
+Not knowing how to credit a photo on Instagram can no longer be an excuse.

-Want more Instagram photo credit examples?
+Want more Instagram picture credit examples?
 Here are a few more below from Aisle Society and Elizabeth Anne Designs.

 Instagram photo credit example